executors/executors/README.md

     * `s` denotes an object whose type is `S`, and
     * `pred` denotes a future object whose result is `pr`.

-2. A class `X` satisfies the requirements of a bulk executor if `X` satisfies either the `OneWayExecutor` or `TwoWayExecutor` requirements and the expressions of Table
+3. A class `X` satisfies the requirements of a bulk two-way executor if `X` satisfies either the `OneWayExecutor` or `TwoWayExecutor` requirements and the expressions of Table
    \ref{bulk_two_way_executor_requirements} are valid and have the indicated semantics.